valentinajemuovic/banking-kata-java/README.md

 The Application Core(`core`) is composed of:
 - Ports (`ports`), representing an interface to the Application Core, isolating it from infrastructural concerns.
 There are both Driver (`driver`) ports, representing use cases; and Driven (`driven`) ports, representing gateways.
 - Internals (`internal`), representing the internal implementation of the Application Core, more specifically, the implementation of the Driver (`driver`) ports.
 This implementation can be anything.
-Here we illustrate the implementation with Clean Architecture (`cleanarch`) approach and the CRUD (`crud`) approach, but other approaches are possible too.
+Here we illustrate the implementation with Clean Architecture (`clean arch`) approach and the CRUD (`crud`) approach, but other approaches are possible too.
 The use case tests are independent of the implementation approach; the internal implementation is thus swappable.

 The Adapter (`adapter`) layer is composed of driver adapters and driven adapters.
 - Driver adapters: REST API Adapter (`adapter-restapi-*`)